-If you’re finally replacing that 70-pound CRT TV you bought back in the go-go 90s, then you’re probably getting excited about wall-mounting your TV.
-We’ve talked about why you shouldn’t mount your TV over your fireplace (if you’re considering it, stop now, step away from the TV, and call a professional installer!), but there’s nothing wrong with standard wall mounting.
+If you’re finally replacing that 70-pound CRT TV you bought back in the go-go 90s, then you’re probably considering wall-mounting your new television.
+We’ve talked about why you shouldn’t mount your TV over your fireplace (if you’re considering it, stop now, step away from the TV, and call a professional installer!), but there is nothing wrong with standard wall mounting.
 Mounting a TV on the wall makes a lot of sense for most people, as it frees up space in the home and, generally speaking, is a practical move.
-But the practice can be intimidating for some.
+But the project can be intimidating for some.
 How do you wall mount a TV, anyway?

 To help you out, we’ve put together this list of expert tips.
 We’ll help you avoid common mistakes and overcome the silly obstacles.

 Electric stud finders are tricky little tools.
 They can be one of the most helpful tools in the box or the reason you put a dozen extra holes in the wall.
 Simply put, they’re liars.
 But here are four tips that help ensure they never trick you again.

 - Go slow: To be effective, stud finders need to be properly calibrated.
 First, place yours on the wall and turn it on — you can usually do this by holding in a button.
 Let the stud finder read the density of the material (this will only take a second or two), then slowly move it from side to side.
 Go back and forth over the wall a few times, starting from a different spot with each pass.
 Mark each stud you discover with a piece of painter’s tape.
 We recommend finding three and using a tape measure to make sure they are the same distance apart.
 This will help you avoid false positives.